hieifyd/portfolio/FinalProject3.md

 ### Include a link to your updated Github repository that includes a link to your final data story (e.g. a link to your Shorthand / StoryMap or other final projects).
 Make sure your data story is published and publicly accessible.
 (Part III)

 Link for my final data story is: https://preview.shorthand.com/eCUdC5kNyAO1xWLU

+### Copyright

+I selected Tools - Usage Rights - Labeled for reuse while searching for images on Google.
+Thus I believe all pictures in my presentation are appropriate for reuse without causing copyrights issue.